 “Is there some place where we may speak in private?”
 Kyle said.

 The wary expression returned to her face.
-“What is it you wish to say?” she said.
+“What is it you wish to say?”

 “When was the last time you saw Sir Fulbert?”
 Kyle said.